 Recommendations to Prospective Applicants

-Students can take 10-701 or 10-715 as late as the semester they apply, but should aim to take it during Junior year.
-If you are taking it in the semester you apply, please let us know to use your midterm grade.
-If your program rounds to the nearest letter grade, so that B+ shows up as a B, please let us know in your application so that we can verify your unrounded grade.
-If you are unsure what your unrounded grade was, you can ask the course instructor.
+Students can take 10-701 as late as the semester they apply, but should aim to take it during Junior year.
+If you are taking it in the semester you apply, please authorize us to check your midterm grade.